-In \cite{MPV01}, the authors proved that a general CFG is always equivalent to a simple CFG.
+In \cite{MVP01}, the authors proved that a general CFG is always equivalent to a simple CFG.
 An arising question is that whether a ASM is equivalent to a simple ASM.
-The idea from the proof in \cite{MPV01} does not seem to be applicable to this model, whereas the answer follows easily from the proofs of Lemma \ref{sufficient condition for L(ASM)} and Theorem \ref{necessary and sufficient condition for ASM} \begin{prop} Any ASM is equivalent to a simple ASM. \end{prop} \begin{proof} Assume that $L\in {\rm L(ASM)}$.
+The idea from the proof in \cite{MVP01} does not seem to be applicable to this model, whereas the answer follows easily from the proofs of Lemma \ref{sufficient condition for L(ASM)} and Theorem \ref{necessary and sufficient condition for ASM} \begin{prop} Any ASM is equivalent to a simple ASM. \end{prop} \begin{proof} Assume that $L\in {\rm L(ASM)}$.
 By Theorem \ref{necessary and sufficient condition for ASM} $\Omega$ has non-negative integral solutions.
 We consider the CFG that is constructed as in the proof of Lemma \ref{sufficient condition for L(ASM)}.
 It is a simple ASM and generates $L$.
 This completes the proof. \end{proof}